What is Aggravated Assault?

 Aggravated Assault Charges

-Aggravated assault in New Jersey can be classified as a second, third or fourth degree crime.
+Aggravated assault in New Jersey can be classified as a second-, third- or fourth-degree crime, and the degree of charge depends on the severity of the action.
 Each one varies with what the state can charge you with.
 Consulting one of our highly experienced criminal defense attorneys can help you find out where your crime may fall.

 Fourth Degree Aggravated Assault

-If you are charged with a 4th degree aggravated assault, you are on the lower end of possible charges or penalties.
+If you are charged with a fourth-degree aggravated assault, you are on the lower end of possible charges or penalties because the threat or injury is generally viewed as minor.
 You may be facing up to 18 months in prison and fines of up to $10,000.

 Third Degree Aggravated Assault

-If you are charged with a 3rd degree aggravated assault, you may be sentenced to up to 5 years in prison and fines of up to $15,000.
+You may be charged with third-degree aggravated assault if there is the attempt to cause bodily harm that does not rise to the point of second-degree aggravated assault.
+If you are charged with a third-degree aggravated assault, you may be sentenced to up to 5 years in prison and fines of up to $15,000.

 Second Degree Aggravated Assault

-A second degree aggravated assault charge is usually the worst charge under an aggravated assault claim.
-You or your family member may have been resisting or fleeing arrest or have inflicted serious bodily injuries.
-Second degree assault penalties can include 5-10 years in prison and fines of up to $150,000.
-The defendant may have some civil rights taken away such as the right to own firearms.
-Second degree aggravated assault also requires those convicted to serve 85% of their prison sentence before parole.
+A second-degree aggravated assault charge is usually the worst charge under an aggravated assault claim.
+You may have been resisting or fleeing arrest or have inflicted serious bodily injuries.
+Second-degree assault penalties can include 5-10 years in prison and fines of up to $150,000.
+The defendant may have some civil rights taken away such as the right to own firearms, and you could be subject to probation or electronic monitoring.
+Second-degree aggravated assault also invokes the No Early Release Act, requiring those convicted to serve 85% of their prison sentence before parole.

 Defending Against Aggravated Assault